boekenbox/gitbook-beta/setup-and-general-settings/general-settings/telegram-notifications.md

 {% tabs %}
 {% tab title="Description" %}
-When set above 0, you'll receive a Telegram dialog to manually allow or deny every order Gunbot wants to place.
+When set above 0, you'll receive a Telegram dialog to manually allow or deny every order bitRage wants to place.

 During the set amount of seconds you can choose to allow the order \(and it will immediately be placed\) or deny it.
 After the timeout passes without reply, the order will be placed at the exchange.
 {% endtab %}